mongodb/docs/source/includes/cluster-settings/customize-storage.rst

 Each cluster comes with a default set of resources.
-Clusters tier.
-M10 and larger provide the ability to customize your storage capacity.
+Clusters tier M10 and larger provide the ability to customize your storage capacity.

 |service| provides the following storage configuration options,
 depending on the selected cloud provider and cluster tier.